hhy002/Gardeneer-VR-Project/README.md

     A Gardening Simulation that has a relaxing environment.
 Its goal is to help people who are struggling to garden to learn how plants function, using real plants with their needs and requirements.
-Currently, Gardeneer has a functioning night and day cycle, where the sky fades into day and night, and the directional light rotates to simulate the sun rising and setting.
+Currently, Gardeneer has a night and day cycle using the skybox feature, where the sky fades into day and night, and the directional light rotates to simulate the sun rising and setting.
     The user spawns with 4 garden plots, a house that contains all the tools, and seeds to plant into the garden plots.
 When planting